 Beginning in the 1880s, nationalistic Jews began to mull the idea of revitalizing Hebrew as a spoken language.
 If that goal were to be accomplished, it would require the development of new vocabulary where appropriate terms were lacking, standardized pronunciation, and the establishment of conventions befitting a modern language.
 The most renowned of the figures who pursued this task was Eliezer Ben Yehuda, who pioneered the Hebrew-in-Hebrew (Ivrit be’Ivrit) method of education in the Land of Israel while at the Alliance school in Jerusalem, where he was hired to teach in 1882.
 The work of Ben Yehuda, however, was preceded by the efforts of others to restore Hebrew as a spoken language with a sufficient lexicon.
 One such individual was Yechiel Michael Pines, Jawitz’s brother-in-law and a significant influence on him in this area.
 As early as 1879, Pines conceived a curriculum for schools to be established in the Land of Israel that had conversational Hebrew at its core.

 Even before he and Golda were married, Jawitz made clear that the Hebrew language would be a fixture of their home.
 In one of his love letters before their wedding, he reprimands her “for intermixing in our joy an alien thing, for making the language of Germany that intervening between us,” and establishes that they will correspond not in German, but in Hebrew.
-“True, I can esteem the value of it [i.e., German], for it is rich and that spoken in it comprehensible to many a person, yet rich and great though it may be, can it rival Hebrew in its penury?
+“True, I can esteem the value of it [i.e., German], for it is rich and what is spoken in it is comprehensible to many a person.
+Yet rich and great though it may be, can it rival Hebrew in its penury?
 Or blossom, with all its delicate youth, as the daughter of Judah in her ancient age?
 But what is this I say?
 She is not yet aged, her splendor is not yet departed, for continually does she renew her youth, and any who touches her becomes hallowed as is she.”
 From that time, Jawitz kept up a correspondence with his brother-in-law regarding the Hebrew language.
 In his letters, he proposed neologisms based on his knowledge of rabbinic literature, including the Mishnah, Tosefta, Babylonian Talmud, Jerusalem Talmud, and midrashic works, as well as the translations of the Ibn Tibbon family.
 Thus in a letter sent in the spring of 1880, Jawitz proposed the word פרידה as a Hebrew term for atom, invoking the use of the word in Tractate Niddah of the Babylonian Talmud in the sense of a tiny grain.
 Grammatically, he justified his choice with the similar nominal pattern of פרוטה, a coin that cannot be exchanged for coins of smaller denomination (פ-ר-ט): “thus an atom is the separated part and cannot separate further.”